openstack-archive/fuel-ccp-installer/doc/source/troubleshooting.rst

 Otherwise, bird daemon inside Calico won't function correctly because of libvirt and NAT networks.
 More details can be found in this `bug <https://bugzilla.redhat.com/show_bug.cgi?id=512206>`_.

+Then reporting issues, please also make sure to include details on the host OS type and its kernel version.